biganans/wawo/README.md

 ###peer
-  peer is the basic client unit of socket based programme in wawo, and it is a listener a peer can holds several sockets, once a socket packet arrived , peer
+  peer is the basic client unit of socket based programme in wawo.
+  a peer is a socket event listener.
+  a peer can hold several sockets.

-peer proxy
+###peer proxy
+  peer proxy works as peer manager and it is also a service holder

-service provider
+###service provider

-listener

-dispatcher
+  service provider is as what its name tells, it service the message by messsage id, all the business message with a service id of this service would be dispatched to the provider.

+  if u want to build a new service provider, you must do as follows:
+        a, inherit from wawo::net::ServiceProvider_Abstract
+        b, implement virtual function
+            	virtual void HandleMessage( MyBasePeerMessageCtxT const& ctx, WAWO_SHARED_PTR<MyMessageT> const& incoming ) = 0;         c, register this service to your peer proxy by peer_proxy_instance->Register(service_id, your_service_provider);

+###listener

+###dispatcher